acreddy9/Melody-Maker-MLE/README.md

 README

 MelodiCode uses artificial intelligence to take on the complex task of musical composition.
-It analyzes several songs and composes a song of similar style/genre using maximum likelihood estimation and neural networks to generate note patterns and link them with chord progressions, tempo, dynamics, etc.
+It analyzes several piano songs and composes a song of similar style/genre using maximum likelihood estimation and neural networks to generate note patterns and link them with chord progressions, tempo, dynamics, etc.

 To use:
 1. Download the zip file, navigate to the directory where it is stored and compile/run the composer.java class